LSI is proud to welcome refugees and newcomers to Iowa.

 Q: How many Afghans will be coming to Iowa?
 Will refugees from other countries continue to be resettled, as well?

-A: According to initial estimates, about 700 Afghan evacuees will be resettled in Iowa as part of a first wave of Afghan resettlement.
+A: It is still unknown how many Afghan evacuees will be resettled in Iowa as part of a first wave of Afghan resettlement.
 We do not know the arrival timeline for these individuals, or how many additional individuals may arrive after the first wave.

 Iowa will continue to receive refugees from other countries, as well.
 In February 2021, President Biden announced his plan to welcome 125,000 refugees to the U.S. during the upcoming federal fiscal year.